John Lesch: Dangerous dogs

-In June 2007, Lesch proposed legislation to ban five breeds of dogs identified as especially aggressive by the Center for Disease Control: Rottweilers, pit bulls, Akitas, Chow Chows, and wolf hybrids.
+In June 2007, Lesch proposed legislation to ban five breeds of dogs identified as especially aggressive by the Centers for Disease Control: Rottweilers, pit bulls, Akitas, Chow Chows, and wolf hybrids.
 Mixes of these breeds were also banned under the bill.
 A study published in the Journal of the American Veterinary Medical Association in 2000 found that half of the 238 human deaths it identified as dog-related over the preceding 20-year period involved either pit bull-type dogs or Rottweilers.

 Opponents to Lesch's proposal argued that bite statistics are a consequence more of the popularity of certain breeds than of any predisposition to aggression.
 Opponents also identified owner behavior as the determining factor in canine aggression and pointed to the difficulty of identifying a dog of mixed breed without genetic testing.

 Lesch's proposed legislation did not make it out of committee.

 Dog/cat breeder bill

 This was passed in 2014 and creates a system of licensing and inspection for commercial breeders through the Board of Animal Health.
 The bill is intended to reduce the number of kitten and puppy mills in the state and mandate the proper treatment of animals.